naproche/naproche/README.md

 for Isabelle Prover IDE (Isabelle/PIDE – Isabelle/jEdit).

-NOTE: The subsequent explanations are for **development** of the tool, not for end-users!
+NOTE: The subsequent explanations are for **development** of the tool!
+Regular users may get a fully integrated version for Linux / macOS / Windows that is bundled with Isabelle: download and run the application from https://isabelle.in.tum.de and open $ISABELLE_NAPROCHE/Intro.thy in the Documentation panel.

 ## Isabelle/Naproche Prover IDE